mgaffney/go-essentials/README.md

 The book "[The Go Programming Language](http://www.gopl.io/)" by _Alan Donovan_ and _Brian Kernighan_ is a must read.
 It is assumes you already know how to program so it is very concise while still being very readable.
+Make sure you read both
+Chapter 8 "Goroutines and Channels" and
+Chapter 9 "Concurrency with Shared Variables" carefully.
 Overall, one of the best programming books I have read.

 ## Naming